 The implementation of IFRS 15 within BNP Paribas Fortis is based on a project structure managed by the Finance Department.
-The analysis of the standard and its potential impacts are set to continue until 2017.
-The required IT developments and adaptations are set to take place in 2016 and 2017.
+The analysis of the standard, the documentation and the identification of its potential impacts are being finalised.
+Impacts are not expected to be material.